article background

-Victorian Default Offer (VDO) Explained
+Victorian Default Offer Explained

 Fact Checked Fact Checked

-In this guide, Canstar Blue examines what the Victorian Default Offer is, how it works, and ultimately what it means for you.
+In this guide, Canstar Blue will explain how the Victorian Default Offer affects electricity billing and how you can make it work for you.

 What is the Victorian Default Offer?